-Our race will be closed to all entries and changes on Sunday, September 4, 2022 and bib numbers will be assigned thereafter.
+Our race will be closed to all entries and changes on Sunday, September 3, 2023, and bib numbers will be assigned thereafter.
+Yes, until then you can change Tortoise to Hare and vice versa but you can't change distances (from the 50 to the 100 or vice versa) unless there are open slots in that distance.
+If you're not going to run, rules regarding withdrawals and deferrals are on the registration page of our website.
 Bibs will vary as to color and number depending on the distance.
 They will contain chips, and there will be timing mats at the start and finish.

-100 mile Hares will be assigned 1, 2 or 3 digit numbers (numbers 1 through 150)

-100 mile Tortoises will be assigned 3 digit numbers (numbers 400 through 800)

-50 mile runners will be assigned 4 digit numbers (numbers 1000 through 1300).
+100 mile Hares will be assigned 1, 2 or 3 digit numbers (numbers 1 through 150) 100 mile Tortoises will be assigned 3 digit numbers (numbers 400 through 800) 50 mile runners will be assigned 4 digit numbers (numbers 1000 through 1300).